Limited Flexibility Accommodations Guide for Instructors

 Step 2: Review the “Access Policy” and select the “Continue to View Student Accommodations” button towards the bottom.

-Step 5: Complete the Limited Flexibility Plan Questionnaire (link to PDF of questions), defining clear and reasonable parameters for the course section.
+• Use this link to Word version of questions, defining clear and reasonable parameters for the course section.

 How should I respond to the questions on the Limited Flexibility Plan Questionnaire?